 SEO is a powerful online marketing strategy.
 This aims to enhance your website’s overall ranking on search engines.
-Since the common SEO practices relate significantly to website elements such as Metadata, title tags, and header tags, one may question, “What does WordPress Managed Hosting have to do with SEO?”
+Since the common SEO practices relate significantly to website elements such as Metadata, title tags, and header tags, one question that may be asked by those studying WordPress 1o1 is: “What does WordPress Managed Hosting have to do with SEO?”

 Let’s take a look!